-The Logged On Foundation Committee, their family and friends who helped in fundraising in Australia.
+1. The Logged On Foundation Committee, their family and friends who helped in fundraising in Australia.

-The Computer Centre Management Committee, the Technical Team, the teachers of the Shree Bhumeshwor School and School Management Committee.
+2. The Computer Centre Management Committee, the Technical Team, the teachers of the Shree Bhumeshwor School and School Management Committee.

-The people at Marigold Hotel and the Annapurna Ecovillage who looked after the Logged On team like family during their stay in Astam and Pokhara.
+4. The people at Marigold Hotel and the Annapurna Ecovillage who looked after the Logged On team like family during their stay in Astam and Pokhara.

-Ves Raj Bastola and Sita Adhikari who were part of the core team who were there at every meeting, every setback, and helped see through the project to the end.
+7. Ves Raj Bastola and Sita Adhikari who were part of the core team who were there at every meeting, every setback, and helped see through the project to the end.

-After some discussion about the purpose of the project and seeing the students using the computers for the first time, they donated US$1,000 on the spot to go towards equipment for the Centre.
+“On our last day in Astam, a group of tourists visiting the village from the Capital Group in Dongcheng China chanced upon the school and the newly completed Computer Centre.
+After some discussion about the purpose of the project and seeing the students using the computers for the first time, they donated US$1,000 cash on the spot to go towards equipment for the Centre.

 The school thought that they won the lottery!
 We were very thankful for their contribution and it was a great end to our first project in Nepal.”